realworldocaml/book/book/testing/README.md

 ### Exploratory programming

-Expect tests can be especially helpful when you're in exploration mode, and have no clear specification in advance.
-A routine programming task of this type is web-scraping.
-The goal is to extract some useful information from a web page, and figuring out the right way to do so often involves trial and error.
+Expect tests can be especially helpful when you're in exploration mode, where you're trying to solve a problem by playing around with the data, and have no clear specification in advance.

+A common programming task of this type is web-scraping, where the goal is generally to extract some useful information from a web page.
+Figuring out the right way to do so often involves trial and error.

 Here's some code that does this kind of data extraction, using the `lambdasoup` package to traverse a chunk of HTML and spit out some